codeman061988/TddSalaryHourlyWageCalc/README.md

 Demonstrates my understanding of **Test Driven Development** through the creation of an app, which calculates Salary and Hourly wages

-## Red, Green, Refactor
+## Creating our first test case using Red, Green, Refactor

-These are steps that we repeat for each unit test case
+These are stages that we repeat for each unit test case

 ### Red